aep-dev/terraform-provider-openapi/README.md

 ## References

-- [go-swagger](https://github.com/go-swagger/go-swagger): Api terraform provider makes extensive use of this library which offers a very convenient implementation to serialize and deserialize swagger specifications.
+- [go-swagger](https://github.com/go-swagger/go-swagger): API terraform provider makes extensive use of this library which offers a very convenient implementation to serialize and deserialize OpenAPI documents.
 - [JsonPath](https://github.com/oliveagle/jsonpath): Json path is used in the plugin external configuration file to define values for provider schema properties that are coming from external files.